 Dr. Rob Dunn is a biologist and writer in the Department of Biological Sciences at North Carolina State University.
 Dunn uses different approaches to understand the stories of the species all around us and how they have changed or might change in the future, including ants and their societies, mosquitoes and the diseases they vector, and rare carnivores and the parasites they host.
 Dunn’s writing has appeared in Natural History, BBC Wildlife Magazine, Scientific American, Smithsonian Magazine, National Geographic and other magazines.
 He has published multiple books, including Every Living Thing and The Wild Life of Our Bodies.

-Joseph L. Graves (NC A&T State University)
+Joseph L. Graves Jr. (NC A&T State University)

-Dr. Joseph L. Graves is Professor of Biological Studies at the Joint School for Nanoscience and Nanoengineering, administered by North Carolina Agricultural and Technical State University and UNC Greensboro.
+Dr. Joseph L. Graves Jr. is Professor of Biological Sciences at the Joint School for Nanoscience and Nanoengineering, administered by North Carolina Agricultural and Technical State University and UNC Greensboro.
 His current research includes the genomics of adaptation, specifically the response of bacteria to metallic and metallic oxide nanoparticles.
 Additional applications of his research has been to the evolutionary theory of aging, as well as biological and social conceptions of race in humans.
 He has written two books and numerous peer-reviewed articles on these subjects.

 Margaret Humphreys (Duke University)